GramAddict/docs/configuration.md

 <br />

-## Special modificators for jobs and sources
+## Special modifiers for jobs and sources

 | Argument | Description | Example |
 |---       |---          |---      |